MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 >[!NOTE]
 >You must sign into Teams if you are not already signed in.

 The **For a selected message** trigger has an optional input in the form of an adaptive card.
-Use an adapative card to construct a form to collect information from the user who triggers the flow.
+Use an adaptive card to construct a form to collect information from the user who triggers the flow.
 For instance, if the flow creates a task, you can use an adaptive card to collect information, like the title of the task and the description.

 ## Collect information from the user